The New Twitter Features for 2016

 Replies – When replying to a tweet @mentions will no longer count towards your character limit.

-The Public Direct Tweet – Tweets beginning with an @mention will no longer broadcast privately to the user.
-Users will now have an option for the conversation to be seen broadly seen by your followers.
+The Public Direct Tweet – Tweets beginning with an @mention will no longer be broadcast privately to the user.
+Users will now have an option for the conversation to be seen broadly seen by their followers.

 Retweeting and Quoting Yourself – The retweet button can now be used on your own posts.
 This will allow you to retweet or quote yourself to share an update or bring attention to a particularly good message you’ve had in the past.

 These new Twitter features will increase the attractiveness of using Twitter for marketers looking to use the platform as an advertising vehicle.
 Advertisers can look forward to using eye-catching images or videos in their posts without losing character spaces desperately needed to compel the click-through conversion to an off-site destination.